 12.1.1.
 Scrutiny of the various documents/records as well as facts stated by various persons during investigation revealed that M/s.
 TIL and M/s.
 GIPL, in connivance with each other devised a strategic plan to import admixture of CPO, RBD and PFAD, by mis-declaring the same as CPO.
 They purchased CPO, RBD and PFAD in Indonesia from different suppliers.
 M/s.
 TIL facilitated M/s.
 GIPL, for procurement of Oil products i.e. CPO, RBD, PFAD from Indonesia.
 They gave go ahead to M/s.
 GIPL to enter into Charter Agreement with M/s.
 Oka Tankers PTE Ltd., Singapore & M/s.
 Telcom International Trading PTE.
 Ltd., Singapore for transporting the goods viz.
-RBD Palmolein, CPO, PFAD from different ports at Indonesia/ Thailand to India through vessels viz., MT FMT Gumuldur V.202109, MT Hong Hai6 V.2106, MT FMT EFES V202111 as discussed in foregoing paragraphs; loaded on the vessels.
+RBD Palmolein, CPO, PFAD from different ports at Indonesia/ Thailand to India through vessels viz., MT FMT Gumuldur V.202109, MT Hong Hai6 V.2106 and MT FMT EFES V202111 as discussed in foregoing paragraphs; loaded on the vessels.
 As per the said Charter Agreement, after loading the above goods on vessel, blending of the above goods was carried out with the help of Owners of the vessel.
 After blending, they manipulated various documents to show the goods imported as CPO and presented the same before Customs.
 M/s.
-TIL (being the financial charterer of the vessels) filed W.H.
-Bills of Entry for entire quantity of 40486.172 MTs cargo, by mis-declaring the same as CPO, though they knew that the goods imported were actually admixture of CPO, RBD and PFAD, CPO & RBD respectively to earn commission.
+TIL filed W.H.
+Bills of Entry for entire quantity of 40486.172 MTs cargo, by mis-declaring the same as CPO, though they knew that the goods imported were actually admixture of CPO, RBD and PFAD.
 M/s.
-TIL mis-classified the goods so mis-declared under CTH 15111000, with intent which led to evasion of the appropriate duties of Customs by various ex-bond filers and to earn commission of such goods.
+TIL classified the goods so mis-declared under CTH 15111000, with intent to evade the appropriate duties of Customs by M/s.
+Sangrur & others and to earn commission.

 12.1.2 From the above, it appears that M/s.
 TIL, Mumbai imported 'admixture of Crude Palm Oil, Palmolein and other Palm based oil' by mis-declaring the same as 'Crude Palm Oil', classifying under CTH 15111000 instead of correct classification under CTH 15119090, which is the appropriate classification of the goods viz. 'admixture of Crude Palm Oil, Palmolein and other Palm based oil', imported by them.
 It further appears that M/s.
 TIL played active role in ensuring the blending of CPO, PFAD & RBD Olien, which is not only prohibited, but also the act of agreeing/allowing to blend clearly demonstrates that the entire activity right from planning, creation, monitoring and managing of all the operations was with a mala fide intention of evading customs duty.
 Thus, this appears to be is a clear case of suppression of information from the department and mis-declaration.
+The above action on the part of M/s.
+TIL had rendered themselves liable to penalty under Section 112(a), 112(b), 114AA and 117 of the Customs Act, 1962.